 Tuition, Fees and Refunds: Student tuition, fees and refund policies are clearly outlined and completely stated in printed form and are uniformly administered.
 The policy below applies to all terminations for any reason, by either party, including student decision, course, or program cancellation, or school closure.
-Unofficial withdrawals are determined by the school through monitoring attendance at least every thirty (30) calendar days.

 - a)Any monies due to the applicant or student shall be refunded within 30 days of determination that a student has withdrawn, whether officially or unofficially.
 Withdrawal shall occur on the earlier of the dates that: - i.
 An application not accepted by the School shall be entitled to a refund of all monies paid minus the \$50.00 non-refundable Application Fee. - ii.
 If a student (or parent or legal guardian if under legal age), cancels the enrollment and demands the money back in writing, until five o'clock P.M. within three business days of signing the enrollment agreement contract but prior to start date all monies collected by School shall be refunded (minus the \$50.00 non-refundable Application Fee).
 This policy applies regardless of whether or not the student has actually started classes. - iii.
-If a student cancels/changes the enrollment after three business days from signing of the enrollment agreement or contract, but prior to entering classes; they shall be entitled to a refund of all monies paid to the School less the \$50.00 application fee and \$150.00 registration fee. - iv.
+If a student cancels/changes the enrollment after three business days from signing of the enrollment agreement or contract, but prior to entering classes; they shall be entitled to a refund of all monies paid to the School less the \$50.00 application fee and registration fee. - iv.
 In the event a student is absent for 14 consecutive days without contacting the School, student will be considered unofficially withdrawn and will be terminated.
 Unofficial withdrawals are determined by the school through monitoring clock hour attendance at lease every thirty (30) days. - v.
-A student notifies the School of withdrawal.
-Notification is preferred to be in writing. - vi.
+A student should notify the School in writing of the withdrawal. - vi.
 A student on an approved leave of absence notifies the School that they will not be returning.
 The date of withdrawal determination shall be the earlier of the date of expiration of the leave of absence or the date the student notifies the School that the student will not be returning. - vii.
 A student is expelled by the School. - viii.
-In type ii, iii, v, or vi official cancellations or withdrawals, the cancellation date will be determined by the postmark on the written notification or date said information is delivered to a school administrator in person. - b) All persons, regardless of the reason for separation (withdrawal or termination) will be assessed an administrative withdrawal/termination fee of \$150.00. - c) In case of illness or disabling accident, death in immediate family, or other circumstances beyond the control of student, the School at its discretion, may try to make a settlement. - d) If student loses Financial Aid, student must pay the school 1⁄2 of amount due at time of loss of aid or may result in termination. - e) Cost of equipment/textbooks, lab fee, and registration fee become non-refundable only after three business days of signing enrollment agreement and/or after beginning classes. - f) For students who enroll in and begin classes but withdraw prior to program completion (after three days of enrollment contract), the following schedule of tuition earned by the School applies.
+In type ii, iii, v, or vi official cancellations or withdrawals, the cancellation date will be determined by the postmark on the written notification or date said information is delivered to a school administrator in person. - b) All persons, regardless of the reason for separation (withdrawal or termination) will be assessed an administrative withdrawal/termination fee of \$150.00. - c) In case of illness or disabling accident, death in immediate family, or other circumstances beyond the control of student, the School at its discretion, may try to make a settlement. - d) If student loses Financial Aid, student must pay the school 1⁄2 of amount due at time of loss of aid or may result in termination. - e) Cost of equipment/textbooks and registration fee become non-refundable only after three business days of signing enrollment agreement and/or after beginning classes.

+f) For students who enroll in and begin classes but withdraw prior to program completion (after three days of enrollment contract, the following schedule of tuition earned by the School applies.
 All refunds are based on scheduled hours.